HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### User-Agent Client Hints

-Major browsers like <a hreflang="en" href="https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html">Chrome</a>, <a hreflang="en" href="https://bugs.webkit.org/show_bug.cgi?id=216593">Safari</a> and <a hreflang="en" href="https://bugzilla.mozilla.org/show_bug.cgi?id=1679929">FireFox</a> reducing and capping the `User-Agent` string to reduce <a hreflang="en" href="https://www.w3.org/2001/tag/doc/unsanctioned-tracking/#unsanctioned-tracking-tracking-without-user-control">passive fingerprinting</a>.
+Major browsers like <a hreflang="en" href="https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html">Chrome</a>, <a hreflang="en" href="https://bugs.webkit.org/show_bug.cgi?id=216593">Safari</a> and <a hreflang="en" href="https://bugzilla.mozilla.org/show_bug.cgi?id=1679929">Firefox</a> reducing and capping the `User-Agent` string to reduce <a hreflang="en" href="https://www.w3.org/2001/tag/doc/unsanctioned-tracking/#unsanctioned-tracking-tracking-without-user-control">passive fingerprinting</a>.

 Traditionally, sites may have used this information to tailor the experience to those devices.
-This approach has always had some drawbacks in trying to keep up with the ever changing landscape of devices, and the fact the user-agent string is easily changeable and spoofable.
+This approach has always had some drawbacks in trying to keep up with the ever-changing landscape of devices, and the fact the user-agent string is easily changeable and spoofable.

 _User-Agent Client Hints_ offer a way to get this information, but unlike the Device and Network Hints do not require the server to request this via the `Accept-CH` header.
 This is perhaps why we detected only a tiny handful of sites requesting this.